L-glutamine is the most prevalent amino acid in the bloodstream.

 Stored principally in skeletal muscle, glutamine is released as needed and is taken up primarily by the GI tract, where it is used as the preferred fuel for enterocytes of the small intestine.
-Large bowel mucosal cells (colonocytes) also utilize glutamine, although butyrate is their principal fuel.
+Large bowel mucosal cells (colonocytes) also utilize glutamine, although butyrate as their primary fuel.

 Glutamine supplementation has been shown to increase small bowel mucosal thickness, villous height, and nitrogen content, and may preserve the integrity and/or speed the healing of the intestinal mucosa.

 Glutamine also enhances intestinal immune function, as it decreases bacterial translocation across the gut wall, increases secretory IgA levels, and decreases bacterial adherence to enterocytes.